jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 for man, and a source of glory, of bounty, of joy, of exaltation, of cheer and gladness unto him.
 Thus hath the Tongue of Grandeur spoken in this Most Great Prison.
 (TB TJ)

+Although it is recognized that the contemporary men of learning are highly qualified in philosophy, arts and crafts, yet were anyone to observe with a discriminating eye he would readily comprehend that most of this knowledge hath been acquired from the sages of the past, for it is they who have laid the foundation of philosophy, reared its structure and reinforced its pillars.
+(TB LH)

+Verily, the philosophers have not denied the Ancient of Days.
+Most of them passed away deploring their failure to fathom His mystery, even as some of them have testified.
+(TB LH)

+A true philosopher would never deny God nor His evidences, rather would he acknowledge His glory and overpowering majesty which overshadow all created things.
+Verily We love those men of knowledge who have brought to light such things as promote the best interests of humanity, and We aided them through the potency of Our behest, for well are We able to achieve Our purpose.
+(TB LH)

+Beware, O My loved ones, lest ye despise the merits of My learned servants whom God hath graciously chosen to be the exponents of His Name ‘the Fashioner’ amidst mankind.
+Exert your utmost endeavour that ye may develop such crafts and undertakings that everyone, whether young or old, may benefit therefrom.
+We are quit of those ignorant ones who fondly imagine that Wisdom is to give vent to one’s idle imaginings and to repudiate God, the Lord of all men; even as We hear some of the heedless voicing such assertions today.
+(TB LH)

+The wayfarer in this Valley [Knowledge] seeth in the fashionings of the True One nothing save clear providence, and at every moment saith: “No defect canst thou see in the creation of the God of Mercy: Repeat the gaze: Seest thou a single flaw?”
+(TSV)

+Whoso ariseth among you to teach the Cause of his Lord, let him, before all else, teach his own self, that his speech may attract the hearts of them that hear him.
+Unless he teacheth his own self, the words of his mouth will not influence the heart of the seeker.
+Take heed, O people, lest ye be of them that give good counsel to others but forget to follow it themselves.
+The words of such as these, and beyond the words the realities of all things, and beyond these realities the angels that are nigh unto God, bring against them the accusation of falsehood.
+(G CXXVIII)

 LOGIC (and avoidance of Superstition)